joshuadelange/ywam-scrolling-languages/readme.md

 # YWAM Scrolling Languages

 As requested, the code used to have 'Youth With A Mission' scrolling into different languages as seen on [ywam.org's](http://www.ywam.org) footer.
+A demo can be found [here](http://joshuadelange.github.io/ywam-scrolling-languages/).

 ## How to implement this into your site